Impact Factor 2.990 | CiteScore 3.5

-Neuropsychology welcomes submissions of the following article types: Brief Research Report, Clinical Trial, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Registered Report, Review, Specialty Grand Challenge, Study Protocol and Systematic Review.
+Neuropsychology welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Registered Report, Review, Specialty Grand Challenge, Study Protocol and Systematic Review.

 All manuscripts must be submitted directly to the section Neuropsychology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.